Free Tips to Stop Dog Resource Guarding Problems

 Walter started things off by showing me several unwanted behaviors before we even got a chance to sit down.
 He was all in my business, literally nosing into my crotch, butt and bag as he bounced around us.

 By petting Walter with a purpose the guardians can start to transition him into more of a followers mindset.
-This is one of my favorite positive dog training approaches as its so darn easy and impressively effective if the humans get into a habit of doing it.
-This will also help Walter practice not getting attention on demand which will help once baby comes.
+This is one of my favorite dog training methods.
+It is easy and very effective if people make it a habit.

 I promised the guardians to include a link to a dog behavior column I did on welcoming a new baby into a home with dogs as well as how to teach a dog to stay until released.